How to pull a horseshoe!

-Luckily, I know a horseperson (me) and a Farrier (Ernest Woodward) that both have experience with pulling shoes.
-Ernest helps us out here with technical side of things, and I stick to the funnies.
+- Dammit, your horse twisted and tweaked a shoe.
+Luckily, I know a horseperson (me) and a farrier (Ernest) that both have experience with pulling shoes.
+Ernest helps us out here with the technical side of things, and I stick to the funnies.

-So let’s tackle why and how to do this.
-You will sometimes see shoes that are tweaked a bit, maybe the end is pulled away from the foot.
+- You will sometimes see shoes that are tweaked a bit, maybe the end is pulled away from the foot.
 Sometimes the shoe is twisted, and sometimes there are crazy nails and clips going everywhere.
-In all of these situations the shoe needs to be pulled to prevent injury and the nails/shoes from causing damage to the legs or nose or belly.
-(Yes, belly.
-Horses can get themselves into quite the pickle!)
-I have one particular horse whose name shall remain secret (COMET - you know who you are!).
-His special trick is to step on the clip.
-To the point of hopping 3 legged around the pasture.
-So, I learned how to pull a shoe pretty darn fast.
+In all of these situations, the shoe needs to be pulled to prevent injury and the nails/shoes from causing damage to the legs or nose or belly.

-In an ideal situation, you need the following tools:
+In an ideal situation, you need the following farrier tools:

-If you don’t have one of those handy, a well prepared emergency kit will have:
+If you don’t have one of those handy, a well-prepared hoof emergency kit will have: